reinthal/proxmox-demo/presenation/slides.md

 ---

-# What's the goal of cloud technology?
+# The goal of cloud technology

 - Scale computer infrastructure, and maximize resource utilization
 - Enable developers